bsorrentino/bsorrentino/_posts/2024-03-19-langgraph-for-swift.md

 ## Conclusion

-In conclusion, [LangGraph for Swift][langgraph.swift] is an exciting new project that brings the power and flexibility of the original [LangGraph] project to IOS platform.
+In conclusion, [LangGraph for Swift][langgraph.swift] is an exciting new project that brings the power and flexibility of the original [LangGraph] project to iOS platform.
 By working jointly with [LangChain for Swift][Langchain-swift], developers can easily create cyclical graphs and build advanced AI systems.
 We encourage [Swift] developers to explore this new project and contribute to its growth and development.
 In the meanwhile, enjoy coding! 👋

 [AgentExecutor.new]: https://github.com/bsorrentino/LangGraph-Swift/blob/main/LangChainDemo/LangChainDemo/AgentExecutor.swift
 [AgentExecutor]: https://github.com/buhe/langchain-swift/blob/main/Sources/LangChain/agents/Agent.swift